ashcan1/C-pyramids/README.md

-Write a program that accepts a number and then prints 4 types of pyramids
+I wrote a program that accepts a number and then prints 4 types of pyramids